RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 # 7.2.
 Petals Shift Over Increasing `a` to Give Moving Circle

 For this next section, I don't want to just focus on any one given value of `a`.
-I want to traverse a sample sequence of `a` values and animate how these petal shapes change as `a` increases, and how they still sum to a circle, and how the circle moves around.
+I want to **traverse a sample sequence of `a` values** (each `a` value still has all `b` values from `[0, 113)`; that's how we have 113 points to make up each pattern) and **animate how these petal shapes change** as `a` increases, and how they **still sum to a circle**, and **how the circle moves around.** The punchline for this section is that the petal shapes **always** recombine to form a circle, and not that the circle is panning around.

+**Note:** turns out, the panning around of circles is a misleading way to understand how the circles vary as `a` increases.
+For each of these circles, there exists another 2D subspace where the petals combine differently to still give a circle, but a circle that **rotates**, and this rotating circle is the key to modulo arithmetic computation.
+Because the discovery of this hidden 2D subspace is somewhat involved, I'll explain this more in Section 9.

 ## 4 Hz Circle